wtnerb/Lab06-Interfaces/README.md

 This is the same zoo as before, now with the addition of interfaces.
 In particular, the ISpeak and ISpellcaster interfaces now force some disparate species far apart in the inheritance tree to share behavior.

 ## Use
-This application does not have much practical purpose.
+This application is an instructive exercise with no practical purpose.
+The purpose was to use classes and inheritance to build a zoo of animals in a manner similar to biological classification of animals.
+Then, once the zoo was built, add at least two interfaces.

 ## Architecture
 The design of this lab is a class inheritance tree.
 An outline is in the picture below.